The Early Years

 On March 24, 2015, in partnership with the Shire of Ashburton in the Pilbara outback, we trialled our first training webinar.
 It was such a success, in the following three years we have delivered almost 200 webinars to people from all corners of the globe.

 To further increase our capacity, we have had to add a webinar recording and production studio to our Mornington office.

 The logical extension of our services was to convert the live training sessions into recorded, on-demand training sessions.

 The jewel in our crown is Club Spot, which was launched in late 2016.
-Club Spot is an online resource that Councils and Peak Sports bodies can license, which then allows them to make available to their volunteers more than 70 free resources and an extensive library of training videos.
+Club Spot is an online resource that Councils and Peak Sports bodies can license.
+It allows them to make available to their volunteers more than 70 free resources, and an extensive library of training videos.

 Regional and remote Councils also are taking advantage of Club Spot with the Shire of Derby/West Kimberley and the Shire of East Pilbara being great examples.
 In the twelve months since the launch of Club Spot, more than 30 Councils and peak bodies have licensed Club Spot.